JuliaOcean/PlanktonIndividuals.jl/docs/src/phyto_equations.md

 ### Sizer

-The probability of cell division is a function of cell size and increase while the cell size gets larger.
+The probability of cell division is a function of cell size and increases as the cell size gets larger.

 ```math
 S_{dvid} = tanh(stp_D * (Sz - reg_D)) + 1.0